qapish/labman/roadmap.md

 ### 5.3 Streaming Support

-- [ ] Implement streaming (SSE-style or chunked JSON lines as per OpenAI):
+- [x] Implement streaming (SSE-style or chunked JSON lines as per OpenAI):

-  - Proxy streaming responses from local endpoints to upstream client.
+  - [x] Proxy streaming responses from local endpoints to upstream client by piping the upstream byte stream.
-  - Carefully handle backpressure and cancellation:
+  - [ ] Carefully handle backpressure and cancellation:
-    - Cancellation should decrement active count on endpoint.
+    - [ ] Cancellation should decrement active count on endpoint.
-    - Partially streamed responses should be logged appropriately.
+    - [ ] Partially streamed responses should be logged appropriately.

 ### 5.4 Telemetry

 - [ ] Use `tracing` to log:
   - [ ] Request start and end (per request ID).
   - [ ] Endpoint selection decision.
-  - [ ] Errors and timeouts.
+  - [x] Errors and upstream failures/timeouts in proxy handlers.

 ### 5.5 Daemon Integration